International journal of Complementary and Internal Medicine

 https://ijcimjournal.com/index.php/1

 <p><span style="font-weight: 400;">International journal of Complementary and Internal Medicine is a peer-reviewed Open Access journal medical journal considers articles on internal medicine.
 It deals with the prevention and treatment of adult diseases, Emergency and veterinary medicine.
-We accept Research articles, review articles, case reports, short communications, Editorials etc.</span></p>Impact Factor: 0.0286en-USInternational journal of Complementary and Internal Medicine2835-155X Effects of Glycemic Index on Neuroplasticity, Systemic Inflammation and Epigenetic Longevity in Man and Animals
+We accept Research articles, review articles, case reports, short communications, Editorials etc.</span></p>Impact Factor: 0.0286en-USInternational journal of Complementary and Internal Medicine2835-155XDo refined carbohydrates, glycemic index, subclinical hypothyroidism, and insulin resistance contribute to the brain senescence of subjective cognitive decline in aging in man and animals?
+Here is what the lab rats are saying

 Copyright (c) 2025